catloaf-cafe/Billiard-Ball-Simulation/README.md

+# Billiard Ball Silumation
-A place to store my Unity assets and settings for billiard ball simulation.
-To check out the actual program, see my billiard-ball-simulation-program.
+A place to store the Unity assets and settings for my billiard ball simulation project.
+To check out the actual program, see [this](https://github.com/catloaf-cafe/Billiard-Ball-Simulation-Program).